Baby Cries In Sleep: What To Know And How To Soothe Them

 However, sometimes it can be hard to tell if your little one is actually awake or asleep when they’re changing from one sleep stage to the other, so always pay attention to their cry.

-As your baby grows, you’ll begin to recognize their hungry and sick cries and learn to tell them apart from their uncomfortable or transitioning cries.
+Again, as your baby grows, you’ll begin to recognize their hungry and sick cries and learn to tell them apart from their uncomfortable or transitioning cries.
+This is helpful because once you know why they’re crying, you know what to do first.

 Remember, babies who are wet, uncomfortable, hungry, or sick will continue crying.
 Use your best judgment and check your baby’s temperature and crib.